 - Hex Core

 On the image on the right you can see how it looks from a cross-section view.

 The main difference between both core types is the tension.

-Indeed, hex core strings are much tigher than round cores, which make them ideal for slapping, tapping or an other kind of “percussive” playing.
+Indeed, hex core strings are much tighter than round cores, which makes them ideal for slapping, tapping or an other kind of “percussive” playing.